Czirion/CajaDeHerramientas/ssh_keys.md

 # When prompted, give the password for the server
 ~~~

+## To register your SSH key at Duke
 Go to this page [https://idms-web-selfservice.oit.duke.edu/advanced](https://idms-web-selfservice.oit.duke.edu/advanced)
 - Enter your credentials.
 - Click on something like "Register a new SSH key".
 - Paste the content of your `.pub` key file into the gray box that appears.
 - Click "Add Key".

+## To set a nickname for a server
 Make a text file named `config` in the path `~/.ssh/` with this inside:
 ~~~
 Host *